keviin0/UnityPerfetto/README.md

     _shotReleasedInfoPublisher.LogCounterEvent(_shotAnglePublisher.GetTimeStamp(), basketballYPos, dict);
 }
 ```
-6. Note that for SlicePublishers (which correspond to [Thread Scoped Slices](https://perfetto.dev/docs/reference/synthetic-track-event#thread-scoped-sync-slices)),
+6. Note that for `SlicePublisher`'s (which correspond to [Thread Scoped Slices](https://perfetto.dev/docs/reference/synthetic-track-event#thread-scoped-sync-slices)),
    any additional events published must nest properly.
-In other words, any events published after an event must end before the original event ends.
+In other words, any events published after an event must end before the original
+   event ends (No partial overlap of events).
 ```csharp
 private void HandleShotStateChange(ShotManager.ShotState newState) {